keithbsmiley-other/emilysite/_pages/about.md

 image: images/emily.jpg
 ---

 Hi, I’m Emily.
 This blog used to be dedicated to fitness and health.
 But after not putting anything up in over a year, I decided to let this be my place to write about whatever I please.
 Topics will most likely include: my journey to becoming a published fiction author, pop culture, video games, cooking, fitness, health, and being the caretaker of a cantankerous old dog who I believe is trying to systematically drive me insane.
+When I'm not writing or reading, I'm playing video games, climbing rocks with my husband, or tending to my aforementioned curmudgeonly canidae.

+You can find me on:

+Instagram & Threads: @emilywyattsmiley

+Mastadon: @emilywyattsmiley@writing.exchange